What’s newGlobal Highlights

 Parapat · North Sumatra

-Explore the world's largest volcanic lake and its serene natural beauty.A UNESCO Global Geopark, formed by the Toba supervolcano eruption 74,000 years ago.— (natural)Outdoor
+Explore the world's largest volcanic lake and its serene islands.A UNESCO Global Geopark, Lake Toba showcases a massive caldera formed by a supervolcano, offering insights into volcanic history and biodiversity.— (natural)Outdoor

 Lombok Utara · West Nusa Tenggara